-Jamie Dimon is Chairman of the Board and Chief Executive Officer of JPMorgan Chase & Co., a global financial services firm with assets of $2.4 trillion and operations in more than 60 countries.
-The firm is a leader in investment banking, financial services for consumers, small business and commercial banking, financial transaction processing, asset management and private equity.
+Jamie Dimon is Chairman of the Board and Chief Executive Officer of JPMorgan Chase & Co., a global financial services firm with assets of $2.5 trillion and operations worldwide.
+The firm is a leader in investment banking, financial services for consumers, small business, commercial banking, financial transaction processing and asset management.
 Dimon became CEO on January 1, 2006 and one year later also became Chairman of the Board.
 He was named President and Chief Operating Officer upon the company’s merger with Bank One Corporation on July 1, 2004.
-Dimon joined Bank One as Chairman and CEO in 2000, and engineered a dramatic turnaround – taking the bank from a half-billion-dollar loss in 2000 to record earnings of $3.5 billion in 2003 – before its merger with JPMorgan Chase.
-Dimon began his career at American Express Company, serving as Assistant to the President from 1982 until 1985.
-A year later, he became a key member of the team that defined the strategy for Commercial Credit Company when the consumer lending company was spun off from Control Data Corporation.
-He served as Chief Financial Officer and then President.
-Commercial Credit made numerous acquisitions and divestitures, including acquiring Primerica Corporation in 1987 and taking its name.
-The firm then acquired The Travelers Corporation in 1993, becoming Travelers Group.
-Dimon served as President and Chief Operating Officer of Travelers from 1990 through 1998 while concurrently serving as Chief Operating Officer of its Smith Barney Inc. subsidiary.
-He became CEO of Smith Barney in January 1996 and then co-Chairman and Co-CEO of the combined brokerage following the 1997 merger of Smith Barney and Salomon Brothers.
+Dimon joined Bank One as Chairman and CEO in 2000.
+Dimon began his career at American Express Company.
+Next, he served as Chief Financial Officer and then President at Commercial Credit, which made numerous acquisitions and divestitures, including acquiring Primerica Corporation in 1987 and The Travelers Corporation in 1993.
+Dimon served as President and Chief Operating Officer of Travelers from 1990 through 1998 while concurrently serving as Chief Operating Officer of its Smith Barney Inc. subsidiary before becoming co-Chairman and Co-CEO of the combined brokerage following the 1997 merger of Smith Barney and Salomon Brothers.
 In 1998, Dimon was named President of Citigroup Inc., the global financial services company formed by the combination of Travelers Group and Citicorp.
 Dimon earned his bachelors degree from Tufts University and holds an MBA from Harvard Business School.
 He serves on the boards of directors of a number of non-profit institutions including the Clearing House and Harvard Business School.
-Additionally, he serves on the executive committee of the Business Council, Business Roundtable and the Partnership for New York City, and is a member of the Financial Services Forum, Financial Services Roundtable and Council on Foreign Relations.
+Additionally, he is the Chairman of the Business Roundtable and serves on the executive committee of the Business Council and the Partnership for New York City, and is a member of the Financial Services Forum, Financial Services Roundtable and Council on Foreign Relations.